Information about Vitamin K

 Vitamin K is used in the treatment of nutritional deficiencies.

-Altered taste, Cyanosis (bluish discoloration of the skin), Shortness of breath, Flushing, Increased bilirubin in the blood, Decreased blood pressure, Itching, Skin erosion, Skin eruptions
+Taste change, Cyanosis (bluish discoloration of the skin), Breathlessness, Flushing (sense of warmth in the face, ears, neck and trunk), Increased bilirubin in the blood, Decreased blood pressure, Itching, Skin erosion, Skin eruptions

 Do not take anticoagulants ('blood thinners') such as warfarin (Coumadin) while you are taking phytonadione unless told to do so by your doctor, If you are taking orlistat (Xenical), take it 2 hours before or 2 hours after taking vitamin K.

 - If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using Vitamin K.

 - Vitamin K should be used with caution in patients with severe liver disease as the administration of high dosages has resulted in further depression of liver function.

 - Routine liver function tests should be performed if regular or prolonged therapy with vitamin K is necessary in patients with liver disease.

 - Too much vitamin K can be harmful if you are receiving dialysis treatments due to kidney disease.

 Before using this medication, tell your doctor:

 - If you have a medical history of blood disorders.